 Safe Junk Removal with Outdoor Pickup.
 Learn More ❯

-Plan How to Clean and Organize a Garage
+Step 3.
+Plan How to Organize Your Garage

 Now that it’s clean, we need to develop a plan to save both time and money.
 Going into garage organization without a plan is like diving blindfolded into a pit of legos, expecting to come out with a 1:1 scale of the White House.
 It’s hopeless, exhausting, and you just come out with a bigger disorganized mess.
 (That wasn’t a joke about politics.)